 I'm sure you've seen this morning's prophet.
 Rita's pregnant.
 I'm sorry, it's over.

 In her blind fury, she picked up a ginger ceramic kitten off her desk and hurled it at the wall.
 Then a cat plate.
 Then a pink vase.
 The dresses, the bows, the kittens...she'd done all of that for him.
-She'd been a bartender before she met him for god's sake.
+She had become this...personless person...for him.

-"I don't even like pink!
-I like red damnit!" she spat to no one in particular and cleared her desk in one fluid swipe and tore the damn bow out of her hair.
-She knelt down in the broken glass and broke down.
+"I don't even like pink!" she spat to no one in particular and cleared her desk in one fluid swipe Then she tore the damn bow right out of her hair, knelt knelt down in the broken glass covering the carpet and broke down.
 She trusted him.
 He'd said he loved her.
-He saved her that night...and since then, she lived for him.
+He saved her that one fateful night...and since then, she lived for him, through him.
 Now what did she have?
 She'd given everything up to do what he wanted and sacrificed friendships, respect, honor, and her old self.
 She had nothing.
 Was nothing.

 Dolores Umbridge cast another pebble into the lake from where she sat safely in the shade of a large beech tree.
 Stupid Fudge.
 Stupid Skeeter.
-What terrified her though, was that it would only be a matter of time before Cornelius got himself drunk and spilled the beans about her to his bitch...and if she knew, the world would know, and -he- would know.
+What terrified her though, was that it would only be a matter of time before Cornelius got himself drunk and spilled the beans about her to his mistress...and if she knew, the world would know, and -he- would know.
 As if on cue, her left forearm burned and she collapsed against the tree and pulled up the sleeve of her itchy pink cardigan.
-It was as dark as it had been in years.
+The Mark was as dark as it had been in years.
 She stared at the snake emerging from the skull and wondered if she closed her eyes, could she will it away?